wavingtide/programming-knowledge-hub/web-framework/fastapi.md

 ##### Add custom error
 1. Create the custom exception object inheriting from class `Exception`
-2. Create an exception handler
+2. Create an exception handler function using decorator `app.exception_handler`
 3. Raise the error in the code
 ``` python
 from fastapi import FastAPI, Request